Moldova–European Union relations: Alliance For European Integration

+EU–Moldova summit

+António Costa, President of the European Council, and Ursula von der Leyen, President of the European Commission, will be meeting Maia Sandu, President of Moldova and the leadership of Moldovan authorities, in Chișinău on 4 July 2025 for the first EU-Moldova summit.

 Public opinion

 On 2 February 2014, the Autonomous Territorial Unit of Gagauzia held two referendums on European integration.
 In one, 98.4% voted in favour of joining the Customs Union of Belarus, Kazakhstan, and Russia, while in the second 97.2% opposed further integration with the EU.
 98.9% also supported the proposition that Gagauzia could declare independence if Moldova unified with Romania.
 There is concern in Gagauzia that Moldova's integration with the EU could lead to such a unification with EU member Romania, which is unpopular in the autonomous region.

 A poll in June 2018 found that 46% preferred that Moldova join the EU versus 36% that preferred to join the Eurasian Economic Union.

-A March 2022 survey condected by Magenta Consulting found that, after president Maia Sandu announced that her government had officially submitted an application for membership of the European Union, 61% of Moldovans (40% 'totally', 21% 'rather') were in favour of EU membership, up from 52% before the start of the 2022 Russian invasion of Ukraine.
+A March 2022 survey conducted by Magenta Consulting found that, after president Maia Sandu announced that her government had officially submitted an application for membership of the European Union, 61% of Moldovans (40% 'totally', 21% 'rather') were in favour of EU membership, up from 52% before the start of the 2022 Russian invasion of Ukraine.

 In May 2022, a poll in Moldova found that 56.1% supported EU membership.